Richard III (play): Other quotations

 In Freaked, an arrogant movie star who has been transformed into a "hideous mutant freak" makes use of his deformity by performing the opening soliloquy, condensed by a local professor in subtitles for the "culturally illiterate" to the more succinct "I'm ugly.
 I never get laid."
 One reviewer mentioned this as the best example of how the film seamlessly moves between highbrow and lowbrow culture.

 In The Goodbye Girl, an ambitious actor played by Richard Dreyfuss is forced by his off-Broadway producer to play Richard III as a caricature of a homosexual.
-Elliot Garfield (Dreyfuss) describes his performance as "putrid".

 In the 1975 film L'important c'est d'aimer, directed by Andrzej Żuławski, a production of Richard III in French is a mise en abyme for the drama enveloping the characters in the film.

 The manga Requiem of the Rose King by Aya Kanno, which began in 2013, is a loose adaptation of the first Shakespearean historical tetralogy.
 It depicts Richard III as intersex instead of hunchbacked.